Japan at the FIFA Women's World Cup

-The Japan women's national football team has represented Japan at the FIFA Women's World Cup on nine occasions in 1991, 1995, 1999, 2003, 2007, 2011, 2015, 2019 and 2023.
+The Japan women's national football team has represented Japan at the FIFA Women's World Cup on ten occasions in 1991, 1995, 1999, 2003, 2007, 2011, 2015, 2019, 2023 and 2027.

 They are the only Asian team to have won the tournament, as well as the only Asian team to qualify for every edition and they are the first team that has won the trophy with a loss during the final tournament.
 They also were runners-up once and is one of the only three Asian Football Confederation teams alongside Australia and China which finished on the top four of the FIFA Women's World Cup.